-Why you, as an auditor, need to think a bit differently to the rest of the organization, and specifically govern the management of data that you collect and the analytics that you conduct.
+Why you, as an auditor, need to think a bit differently to the rest of the organization, and specifically govern the data that you use for audits.

 In your audits, you will regularly combine data from different domains to test your hypotheses.

 Most data analysis focuses on a single subject matter or a single system.